adobe/reactor-developer-docs/api/reference/1.0/app_configurations/relationships/icon/create.md

 Icons are processed asynchronously and have a `status` attribute representing the current status of the Icon.

 {% alert info, Note %}
 This endpoint expects multipart requests.
-Icons must be 4 Mb or less.
+Icons must be 4 MB or less.
 {% endalert %}

 <div class="spectrum-Accordion" role="region">